 Our social workers see clients on a first-come, first-served basis at both the Springdale and Rogers Centers during the following times:

-Springdale Center: M, TU, TH 9 am-12:00 pm
+Springdale Center: M, TU, TH 8:30 am-1:30 pm

-Rogers Center: M-TH 9 am-1:00 pm
+Rogers Center: M-TH 8:30 am-1:30 pm

 Email Martha Newman, LCSW, Springdale Center Social Worker; or call 479.872.1115

-We offer counseling in English and Spanish (when Spanish-speaking interns are available), and our services are open to individuals of all ages (children, adolescents and adults), couples, and families.
+We offer counseling in English and Spanish (when Spanish-speaking graduate students are available), and our services are open to the public, including children, adolescents, couples, and families.
 We also offer group therapy, and play therapy for children.Common issues dealt with in counseling sessions include (but are not limited to): stress, depression, anxiety, relationship problems, family or parenting issues, ADHD, and loss/grief.

 Counseling clients are seen on an outpatient basis only.
 No emergency services or medications are available through this program.
 Counseling services are available at both our Rogers and Springdale Centers.